NiharikaHari/data-pipeline/README.md

 ### Configure File Names

 1. Place your expenditure and demographic raw data files in the folder `/data/raw`.
+These must be in TSV or CSV format.
 2. You may update `config.py` file with the appropriate filenames in the fields below:

 ```python